 “Crushed, my beloved”, Nathan Stretch and Phil Irish, Kitchener and Elora, ON 2022

-• https://www.philirish.art/post/the-passion
+• Video Art: https://www.philirish.art/post/the-passion

 • "Crushed, My Beloved" explores dynamic and repetitive movement representative of people on a cyclical journey.
 While ultimately a hopeful installation, the subjects' emotional and physical arcs flow from high to low, and around again in a loop.
-It is a welcoming piece representing the resilience and vulnerabilities of a shared humanity, featuring: a powerful young black woman, an elderly caucasian man, an asian person transitioning from female to male, and a middle-aged white woman with her two children -- all sharing intimate space and experience
+It is a piece representing crushing weight, resilience and vulnerabilities of a shared humanity, featuring: a powerful young black woman, an elderly caucasian man, an asian person transitioning from female to male, and a middle-aged white woman with her two children -- all sharing intimate space and experience

 “Perpetual Ceremony”, Nathan Stretch, Clarence Cachagee and Phil Irish, Kitchener, ON 2021